Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 - Undissolvable stitches removed in about 2 weeks

-You will need to arrange to take about two weeks off from work or your everyday activities.
+You will need to arrange to take about two weeks off from work or your everyday activities after your tummy tuck surgery Toronto.
 During this time, you should rest while your body heals.
 Avoid heavy lifting and other strenuous activities.
+This is particularly important if you've had a tummy tuck with muscle repair and lipo.
 On the other hand, you should take several short walks around the house each day to help prevent blood clots from developing in the legs.
 You may need help from someone to get around in the first day or two after tummy tuck surgery.

 A note to moms: I tell my patients that they should treat their recovery like it's the best vacation of their life.
 Being a mother myself, I know you might feel a little guilty for taking so much time off for yourself.
 You've dedicated your life (not to mention your body!) to your children, and you deserve to do something that will make yourself happy, too.
 So, kick back, and relax!
 Besides, this is a great time to spend some precious time with your children, as well, because you can't go rushing off to work, cook or do whatever else you have to do to manage your household.

 Your incision scar will appear pink or red at first.
-As time passes and with proper care, the scar will fade to the colour of your skin, making it dramatically less noticeable.
+As time passes and with proper care, the tummy tuck scar tissue will fade to almost the colour of your skin, making it dramatically less noticeable.
 I understand that scarring is a huge concern.
-I will provide specific instructions on how to care for your scar so that its visibility is minimized in the long run.
+I will provide specific instructions on how to care for your scar so that its visibility is minimized when it's fully healed.
+This will reduce the risk of a hypertrophic tummy tuck scar.
+Most of our patients don't complain about their scars since they fade so much, so no scar treatment, therapy or silicone sheets are necessary.

 You’ll love your results